Friday, March 16, 2012

 True Progressives and Northern Mavericks: Building a Sustainable and Purposeful Power Block

-Presently, PDP is creating a one-party state through the back door - the number of committees and study groups so far created and being created by the President and his serving Ministers are more than necessary for any government to function effectively.
-They are systematically co-opting members of the opposition parties and retired technocrats into the government directly and indirectly with a view to decapitating alternative voices and the opposition parties.
+Presently, PDP is creating a one-party state through the back door - the number of committees and study groups so far created and being created by the President and his serving Ministers is more than necessary for any government to function effectively.
+They are systematically co-opting members of the opposition parties and retired technocrats into the government directly and indirectly to decapitate alternative voices and the opposition parties.

 For instance, the fact that you wear an Awo doesn't make you an Awoist or imbue you with Awo's values and leadership virtues.
-Do you profess Awoism and be willing to apply them to the best of your ability relative to the volume of resources within your control - pragmatism?
+Do you profess Awoism and are willing to apply it to the best of your ability relative to the volume of resources within your control - pragmatism?
 That is the test.

-In a similar vein, the fact that you exude Aminu Kano's populist activism image doesn't make you a lover of the talakawa or a talakawa sympathizer.
-Do you have what it takes to organize with righteous intent, designed exclusively to serve the underclass?
+In a similar vein, the fact that you exude Aminu Kano's populist activism image doesn't make you a lover of the talakawa or a talakawa sympathiser.
+Do you have what it takes to organise with righteous intent, designed exclusively to serve the underclass?
 Are you willing to practice egalitarianism?
 How many people have you liberated from poverty, decadence, illiteracy, and mental slavery?
 Are you willing to accept that there are people in your community deserving of emancipation?
-Those are the test.
+Those are the tests.

-A few days ago, I watched “America Welcomes Prime Minister Abubakar Balewa of Nigeria, July 1961: 25-28” posted on my blog at http://hamiltonatlarge.blogspot.com/ and I was mesmerized by his command of the English Language as well as his verbal prowess.
+A few days ago, I watched “America Welcomes Prime Minister Abubakar Balewa of Nigeria, July 1961: 25-28” posted on my blog at http://hamiltonatlarge.blogspot.com/ and I was mesmerised by his command of the English Language as well as his verbal prowess.
 He was polished, distinguished, and was in complete command of the audience everywhere he went in the US.
-The more I watch the video, the more annoyed I was with Boko Haram's sense(less) of purpose.
-I am disappointed because the same region that produced that icon, the same region that produced Ibrahim Tahir, Jubrin Aminu, Adamu Ciroma, Bala Usman, Abubakar Umar, Yusuf Maitama Sule (the polemic), Gambari, Ibrahim Ayagi, Jega, Rufai, Sule Lamido, Babangida Aliyu, Ango Abdullahi, Adamu Baike, Mauwa, Justice Kutigi, just to name a few, is the same region that is now under the siege of a religious sect propagating antediluvian religious doctrinaires with reckless abandon.
+The more I watch the video, the more annoyed I am with Boko Haram's sense(less) of purpose.

 That is, but a part of the main problem.

 Surprisingly, and of course more disappointingly, a substantial majority of the contemporary northern intellectual class and the political elite groups who, no doubt, are the direct beneficiaries of feudal educational largess (full scholarship, lucrative and strategic job placement in government and in public sectors upon graduation), are now blaming the pervasive bombing campaign by the Boko Haram sect on poverty, marginalization, and revenue allocation disparity.
-Most disappointing is the fact that some of these privileged educated elite groups do not suffer any equivocation when justifying Boko Haram's barbarism on every available social media on a regular basis - extra-judicial killing is the new slang.
+Most disappointing is the fact that some of these privileged, educated elite groups do not suffer any equivocation when justifying Boko Haram's barbarism on every available social media regularly - extra-judicial killing is the new slang.

-Problematic as that affinity (love fest between the sect and the intellectuals) seemingly is, it doesn't foreclose the need to negotiate to unite by and between the authentic southern progressives and the present generation of northern intellectuals because of overriding national interests.
+Problematic as that affinity (love fest between the sect and the intellectuals) seemingly is, it doesn't foreclose the need to unite between the authentic southern progressives and the present generation of northern intellectuals because of overriding national interests.

 But first, there must be a meeting of the minds on one fundamental issue - defeating the status quo.
 And that brings us to the thesis of this article.